 "Ees seemple, Dan says do it this way, we do it, car does all the working.
 Press gas, brake, turn wheel.
 We are going to crash soon."

 She means the rear fender bump, get the attack car to spin out, then how to push through a car blocking the road.
 Tactical training is done in SUVs, Bondurant uses Tahoes.
-Since we learned with SUVs, we drive Escalades or Mercedes GLK, heft plus creature comforts.
+Since we learned with SUVs, we drove Escalades until GM made them resemble boxcars, now it's Mercedes GLK, heft plus creature comforts.

 Dan, "Amaya, I saw the movie based on your book.
 The one with the gay private eye, then Ultra Violet.
 Thanks for making a gay guy an action hero, we're all really tired of the limp wrist thing.
 Your dance scene almost made me want to go straight until realized it wouldn't do me any good anyway."